What happened that day?

 Seasons of gold

-When thinking of great New Zealand literary moments, titles like The whale rider, Once were warriors or The bone people spring to mind more readily than Iceman - the Michael Jones story or Save the last ball for me – Chris Pringle.
-Lance Cairns' biography Give it a heave may not have won a Montana Book Award either, but the story of New Zealand writing wouldn't be complete without acknowledging the important role sport has played as a source of inspiration for many New Zealand writers.
-For some writers sport is a subject of loathing, but the reality is Kiwis can't seem to get enough of sports books.
+When thoughts turn to great New Zealand literary moments, titles such as The whale rider, Once were warriors and The luminaries spring to mind more readily than Iceman: the Michael Jones story or Save the last ball for me: Chris Pringle.
+Lance Cairns’ autobiography Give it a heave may not have won a Montana Book Award either, but sport has been a source of inspiration for many New Zealand writers.
+Though some loathe the subject, many Kiwis can’t have enough sports books.

-The stereotypical notion of Kiwis and their love for ‘rugby, racing and beer' might seem outdated in the 21st century, but it remains popular with publishers, booksellers and readers.
-Leading New Zealand sports writer Joseph Romanos noted that ‘a great' All Black's biography could expect to sell 20,000 copies.
-According to Booksellers NZ this would make the silver category for Premier New Zealand Bestsellers, ranking alongside some of our great contemporary writers like Maurice Gee and Patricia Grace.
+The stereotypical notion of Kiwis in love with ‘rugby, racing and beer’ might seem outdated in the 21st century, but sport remains popular with publishers, booksellers and readers.
+Leading New Zealand sportswriter Joseph Romanos noted that a ‘great’ All Black’s biography could expect to sell 20,000 copies.
+According to Booksellers NZ this level of sales is in the silver category for Premier New Zealand Bestsellers, ranking alongside great contemporary writers such as Maurice Gee and Patricia Grace.

 Before the 1970s Kiwi sporting biographies were rare.
-Notable exceptions included George Nepia (1964), in which ‘one of the great All Blacks ever' told his story to the legendary sports writer Terry McLean.
-Norman Harris' more intriguingly titled It's me tiger- the Peter Jones story followed in 1965, and in 1966 A.H. & A.W.
-Reed published Don Clarke's autobiography, The boot.
+Notable exceptions included George Nepia (1964), in which ‘one of the great All Blacks ever’ told his story to the legendary sportswriter Terry McLean.
+Norman Harris’ more intriguingly titled It's me tiger: the Peter Jones story followed in 1965, and in 1966 A.H. & A.W.
+Reed published Don Clarke’s autobiography, The boot.
 Greater television exposure from the 1970s turned many of our sports figures into media stars.
-Stories about their lives, experiences while on tour and tips for the game became increasingly popular.
-The notion that ‘what happens on tour stays on tour' seems to have become a thing of the past in the professional era.
-Publishers have sought the 'outspoken and provocative' in their bid to sell books, and some sports figures have sold more books than their playing ability perhaps deserved.
+Stories about their lives, experiences while on tour and tips on playing the game became increasingly popular.
+The notion that ‘what happens on tour stays on tour’ has faded away in the professional era.
+With publishers seeking the ‘outspoken and provocative’, some sports figures have sold more books than their playing ability perhaps deserved.

 Announcing the winners of the inaugural New Zealand Book Month competition in 2006, David Kirk, former All Black captain and CEO of one of Australasia's largest media companies, summed up how central sport was to many New Zealanders: